Site Loader

 ADDITIONS:

-“The core idea” slide: Note that classical states are mutually exclusive, that is, according to our everyday intuition they shouldn’t co-exist simultaneously.
+“The core idea” slide: Note that according to our everyday intuition, classical states of an object shouldn’t co-exist simultaneously.
 Also, isolation is very important: quantum mechanics guarantees only that isolated physical systems can be assigned a state (vector).
 The quantum-state concept can be extended to include non-isolated physical systems as well (see the EPR pair below for justification), using the so-called density-matrix formalism instead of vectors, but that is out of scope for this talk.

 “Entanglement – The EPR pair” slides: Quantum mechanics guarantees that every isolated system has a quantum state (vector) of its own.
-To make the example clearer, suppose that the EPR pair system is isolated.
+To make the example clearer, suppose that the EPR-pair system is isolated.
 Then, the fact that the two individual qubits cannot have their own states implies that they are NOT isolated from each other (within the EPR-pair system).
 Curiously, this means that a single qubit of an EPR pair isn’t isolated but isn’t in a classical state either… the density-matrix formalism mentioned above was invented to be able to assign a quantum state even in such situations.
+(However, the shortcoming is that density-matrix states of individual parts won’t capture the “non-local connection” between those parts.
+In other words, the whole of an entangled system is more than the sum of its parts.)

 “Quantum gates & information” slides: We assume that before applying the gate U, the state of the environment is independent of |ψ>.
 So if our “detective” is only allowed to examine the environment to figure out |ψ>, then applying a quantum gate won’t help her, as she still won’t be able to correlate |ψ> with the new state of the environment (what’s more, she won’t be able to correlate |ψ’> either).